Tiro-P/DND-Planning-Obsidian-Backup/Encyclopedia/Magic/Magic Materials/Ethum.md

 	- Astarte made it so that people could make stories with it, if there are less people that can use it well there will be less Ethum
 - Ethum when used, overtime becomes more attuned to its user, getting easier to use by them and harder to be used by others.
 	- this can continue through generations, the Ethum will adopt the colors and patterning of its users over a long period of time
-- This attument does not limit the ability of the ethum to take other shapes but it “tints” the creation more towards what it is used to
+- This attument does not limit the ability of the ethum to take other shapes but it “tints” the creation more towards what it has been historically used for